gocraft/work/README.md

 ### Processing a job

 * To process a job, a worker will execute a Lua script to atomically move a job its queue to an in-progress queue.
+  * A job is dequeued and moved to in-progress if the job queue is not paused and the number of active jobs does not exceed concurrency limit for the job type
-* The worker will then run the job.
+* The worker will then run the job and increment the job lock.
 The job will either finish successfully or result in an error or panic.
   * If the process completely crashes, the reaper will eventually find it in its in-progress queue and requeue it.
 * If the job is successful, we'll simply remove the job from the in-progress queue.
 * If the job returns an error or panic, we'll see how many retries a job has left.
 If it doesn't have any, we'll move it to the dead queue.
 If it has retries left, we'll consume a retry and add the job to the retry queue.